bitfield/uptimerobot/README.md

 You can use the `-c` flag to add alert contacts, just as for the `uptimerobot new` command.

+## Checking the version number

+To see what version of the command-line client you're using, run `uptimerobot version`.

+## Viewing debug output

+When things aren't going quite as they should, you can add the `--debug` flag to your command line to see a dump of the HTTP request and response from the server.
+This is helpful if you want to report problems with the client, for example.

 ## Using the Go library

 If the command-line client doesn't do quite what you need, or if you want to use UptimeRobot API access in your own programs, import the library using: